Anne Applebaum Director of the Transitions Forum

 Mary Schutzer-Weissmann Project Manager to the Executive Director

 Mary Schutzer-Weissmann is an Executive Assistant in the operations team.
 She provides executive support to the Chief Operating Officer.
 Prior to joining the Institute, she worked in the Inner Temple as a fees clerk at 5 King's Bench Walk, managing every aspect of barristers’ finance and payment schemes.
 Before this she worked for a year as a boarding and Classroom Assistant at Gordonstoun, providing pastoral care to the junior school, French tutoring, and sports coaching.
 Mary has a degree in English Literature and History from the University of Edinburgh.

 N'Jaimeh Cham Assistant Office Manager

 N'Jaimeh Cham is Assistant Officer Manager.
-N’Jaimeh’s role is to provide administrative support to the Office Manager, as well as providing a welcoming reception environment for guests visiting the Institute.
+N’Jaimeh’s role is to provide administrative support to the Building and Office Manager, as well as providing a welcoming reception environment for guests visiting the Institute.
 Prior to joining the Institute, N'Jaimeh spent five years as an Administrator–Receptionist in the corporate banking industry.
 She started her career as a Team Assistant working in Further Education.
 N’Jaimeh studied the BTEC National Certificate in Care and also accomplished a year’s voluntary work with the elderly and children with special needs.